jonlabelle/Trimmer/README.md

 - Trim whitespace at the start and end of each line.
 - Delete empty, whitespace only lines.
 - Collapse multiple consecutive empty lines into one empty line.
+- Collapse multiple consecutive spaces into one space.
 - Trim empty, whitespace only lines at the beginning and end of the file.
 - Remove blank space characters.